 Criminal justice is both a professional and a liberal arts program.
-Specifically, the criminal justice major consists of three components: non-criminal justice courses (corequisites), many in related liberal arts disciplines, which can be taken during the first two years of college; criminal justice proficiency courses; and criminal justice electives, which can be grouped into specialty areas or not, at the student’s option.
+The major curriculum consists of three components: 1) criminal justice proficiency courses (required); 2) criminal justice electives, which can be grouped into specialty areas or not, at the student’s option; 3) non-criminal justice courses (co-requisites), many in related liberal arts disciplines, which can be taken during the first two years of college.

 Students in the Criminal Justice major pursue a Bachelor of Science degree, and must complete the corresponding degree's requirements.

 1. Criminal Justice Core Proficiencies (required) … Students must take all 6 courses (18 credits)